ETSells/ETSells/README.md

 software engineering for safety-critical embedded systems in the aerospace industry, but I'm always looking to broaden my skillset and learn cool things outside my main area of emphasis.

-I spent last summer as an intern at Garmin, where I had the privilege of working on the enroute performance component of the FMS on their integrated flight decks.
-I'm excited to be heading back next summer!
+I'm an intern at Garmin, where I have the privilege of working on their integrated flight decks.
+This is my second summer there, and I've really enjoyed my time with them!

 I'm currently the avionics lead at Sun Devil Rocketry.
 The avionics team builds and programs custom computers for both the high power rocketry and liquid propulsion research projects undertaken by the rest of the team.
 I oversee seven teams working on